 Preparation, creation and/or presentation of the published work by those from the original research group, specifically critical review, commentary or revision – including pre-or postpublication stages

 Table 1 Contributor taxonomy

-At the TU Delft OPEN there are no book processing charges and no publication charges for institutional author(s).
-Specific requests may be done at a minimum cost.
-These additional costs will be recovered from the author.
+At the TU Delft OPEN there are no book- or article processing charges for institutional author(s).
+As exemption, a non-commercial contribution may be requested by a specific journal.
+Costs associated with the creation of a publication are mostly carried by the authors.
+Specific requests may be done at a minimum cost and will be recovered from the author.
 This will be done with the approval of the author(s).